ChiefDennis/chiefdennis.github.io/content/posts/Offsec_Pelican/index.en.md

 We observe that a process related to the password-store or authentication runs with PID 494.

-Since we can dump arbitrary process memory via `sudo gdump`, we extract it:
+Since we can dump arbitrary process memory via `sudo gcore`, we extract it:

 ```sh
 sudo /bin/gcore -a -o output.txt 494
 ```

 This produces a large ELF core dump.
 We extract readable strings:

 ```sh
 strings output.txt.494 > output_cleaned.txt